 LGBTQIA Activities and Support

 The Gulfport/St. Petersburg area provides an equally supportive community.
-The Human Rights Campaign recognized St. Petersburg as the top city in Florida for attention to LGBTQIA issues in Fall 2014, and the five-day-long St. Pete Pride festival is the largest Pride event in Florida.
-Stetson Law participates in its annual parade, which attracts more than 100,000 people each summer.
+The Human Rights Campaign recognized St. Petersburg as the top city in Florida for attention to LGBTQIA issues in Fall 2014, and in 2020… and the five-day-long St. Pete Pride festival is the largest Pride event in Florida.
+Stetson Law participates in its annual festival, which attracts more than 100,000 people each summer.

 Stetson students have donated legal pro bono service hours toward drafting the Equality Handbook published by Equality Florida, which is based in St. Petersburg.
 They have also helped successfully advocate for the City of Gulfport to pass a human rights ordinance protecting citizens from being denied services based on their sexuality.
 Gulfport also was the first city in Pinellas County to create a domestic partnership registry to extend legal rights related to health care and dependent education to domestic partners.